richardcavell/6809-strlen/Readme.txt

 Outputs:
   D = Length of the string.

   All other registers, including X, are preserved.

+A C-style string, for the purposes of this routine, is a sequence of non-zero 8-bit bytes, followed by a zero byte.
+The sequence may have zero length.

+The code is position-independent and re-entrant.
+Interrupts are allowed to occur during execution.
+It uses 2 bytes of the S stack, in addition to the 2 bytes used for the return PC value when calling this routine.

 Issues:
  If X does not point to a valid string, the behaviour is undefined.